hmattinson/ThankYouLetters/README.md

 # ThankYouLetters
-A tool for quickly writing and sending than you letters by email
+A tool for quickly writing and sending thank you letters by email